supaglue-labs/supaglue/docs/docs/intro.md

 2. Configure your integration scopes and OAuth credentials, or use our hosted app.
 3. Create a Supaglue customer.
 4. Connect an external CRM account to your app through a Supaglue-provided embedded link.
-5. Access customer data using one of the integration patterns above.
+5. Access customer data using one of three [integration patterns](category/integration-patterns): managed syncs, actions API, or real-time events.

 ## FAQ